notadeejay/rbc-training/data/Week 5 Day 1/15__Trigger a Transition With jQuery__Exercise.md

 ---

-Last week we learned about CSS animations and transitions.
+We've learned about CSS animations and transitions.
 We triggered these animations and transitions with a hover.
 We can also trigger transitions and animations with jQuery.
-One way to do this, is by **adding and removing classes**.
+One way to do this, is by **adding and removing classes** from our HTML elements.

 ### addClass